zenwarr/norman/README.md

 `module.repository` (string): url to repository to clone module source from.
 This field is required.
-Package name is deducted from the path.
+Package name is deducted from this value.
 If directory where this repository should be cloned already exists, the repository is not going to be cloned.

 `module.path` (string): overrides path to cloned repository for the module (deducted by default from `modulesDirectory`).